oddbyte/MC-on-chromebook/README.md

 **IMPORTANT: If you plan to use the USB method, please skip this:** Go to the normal screen by pressing Control Alt Back.
 Press Control Alt T to open the Crosh terminal. run `shell` to open a shell.
 Run `minecraft` to open the installer and have funs.

-# Step 3: USB
+# Part 3: USB
 If you want to put MC on a USB, dont open minecraft yet.
 That is a bad idea.
+If you dont want to put MC on a USB, skip to Part 4.

 Make sure the USB Is plugged in and you added the `sudo mount` line in .bashrc